rikosintie/Discovery/docs/Getting_Started.md

 ## 2. Create a Virtual Environment

-If you are on a new install of Ubuntu and haven't done any python coding you will need to setup your environment first.
+If you are on a new install of Ubuntu and haven't done any python coding you will need to setup your environment.
 First, we need to know what version of python you have installed.
 From a terminal, run the following:

 ```bash
 which python3